sean-smith/soundfound/README.md

 ### Methodology

-I take each song that I'd like to add to the database and I runs realFFT on each song with a window size of `4096` and a slide value of `2048`.
+I take each song that I'd like to add to the database and I run realFFT on each song with a window size of `4096` and a slide value of `2048`.

-We generate a spectogram like this for each song:
+I generate a spectogram like this for each song:

 ![spectrogram](spectrogram.png)

-From that spectrogram I hash the values in a window of [WINDOW_SIZE] using the Shazam constellation model.
+I then store that spectrogram in a `songname.fp` file and I put it in my `database/` directory.

+Once `createdb.py` is finished creating a directory of songs, I can run `find.py` which will record a several second snippet and store that audio in a file called `tmp.wav`.
+I then run `fingerprint.py` to generate the fp, though this time I don't store it in a file.

+Once I have both fingerprints, I run a function in `fingerprint.py`, `def match(fp1, fp2)`.
+This takes two fingerprints and sums the absolute difference between fingerprint 1 and fingerprint 2.
+See the code below for my simple difference function.

+	def diff(l1, l2):
+		sum = 0
+		for i in range(len(l1)):
+			r = min(len(l1[i]), len(l2[i]))
+			for j in range(r):
+				sum += abs(l1[i][j] - l2[i][j])
+		return sum

+I then iterate over the length of fingerprint 1, dragging fingureprint 2 across and computing the difference at each time step, then I append that to an array.

+Once I've done the whole song, I take the smallest value in that array and computing the best match time by converting from the index of that sample into time.

+I repeat this process for every song until I have an array of (songname, difference_term, time) tuples.
+I then take the lowest tuple in that array and return that as the best match song to the user.

+I'm going to implement constellation hashing similar to what Shazam does to speed up the search process.

 ![spectrogram](spectrogram_constellation.png)

-I took the largest peak at the start of the window and I computed the distance between that point and all the points within the window.
-I then took that difference and hashed it.
+### Results

 ### To run